ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 2. The `ic4V-vCenter` AD security group is added to the domain.
 3. The following AD users are created in the domain:

-   * `automation` - Member of Administrators, Domain Admins, Domain Users, Enterprise Admins, `ic4V-vCenter`, Schema Admins, and Users AD groups.
+   * `automation` - member of Administrators, Domain Admins, Domain Users, Enterprise Admins, `ic4V-vCenter`, Schema Admins, and Users AD groups.
    * `cloudbase-init` - member of the Administrators and Domain Users AD groups (this user is created by the VSI automation for use during initial provisioning of the VSI).
    * Add-on service accounts, for example, `prod-Caveonix-19765` or `prod-Zerto-5c9cb035` - member of `ic4V-vCenter` and `Domain Users` AD groups.